Signal briefing / Regional ISP

 HIRAGI LTD represents a class of minimal-footprint network operators that can alter dependency graphs without corporate transparency.
 Its routing identity is a control surface that, if modified, immediately shifts internet measurement data.
 This makes it a useful early signal for infrastructure analysts mapping new entrant behavior and registry transition mechanics.

 The primary watchpoint is the creation of a public-facing corporate or infrastructure presence (website, PeeringDB, abuse contact).
-A secondary watchpoint is any change in the RIPE aut‑num object for AS199550 that confirms the current holder with an accurate timestamp.
+A secondary watchpoint is any change in the RIPE aut‑num entity for AS199550 that confirms the current holder with an accurate timestamp.
 A tertiary watchpoint is the first BGP prefix announcement, which would transition the company from an ASN-only entity to an active routing actor.

-Direct RIPE DB aut‑num and organisation objects for the current holder were not retrieved; a full RIPE DB history would confirm the transition date and responsible maintainer.
+Direct RIPE DB aut‑num and organisation entities for the current holder were not retrieved; a full RIPE DB history would confirm the transition date and responsible maintainer.
 Companies House direct record was not fetched, leaving some corporate detail unverified.
 Revenue, customer list, and operational staff remain unknown.

 Sources